Lesser blind mole-rat

-The lesser blind mole-rat (Spalax leucodon) is a species of rodent in the family Spalacidae.
-It is found in Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Hungary, Macedonia, Romania, Serbia, Montenegro, Turkey and Ukraine.
+The lesser blind mole-rat (Nannospalax leucodon) is a species of rodent in the family Spalacidae.
+It is found in Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Hungary, North Macedonia, Moldova, Romania, Serbia, Montenegro, Turkey and Ukraine.

+Taxonomy

 Prior to 2012, it was classified in the genus Spalax, but modern authors tend to separate this and some closely related mole rat species into a separate genus named Nannospalax.
-A cariological study showed that Nannospalax leucodon is a superspecies consisting of several cariologically distinct cryptic species.
-According to this definition there are four separate cariological forms in the Carpathian Basin, one of them endangered and another one vulnerable while insufficient data are available to evaluate the conservation status of the other two forms.
+A study of the dentition showed that Nannospalax leucodon is a superspecies consisting of several cryptic species that can be distinguished by the caries in their teeth.
+According to this definition there are four separate "cariological" forms in the Carpathian Basin, one of them endangered and another one vulnerable while insufficient data are available to evaluate the conservation status of the other two forms.

+Behavior and ecology

+Blind mole-rats are not in fact completely blind as they do possess simple eyes 1mm in diameter and located under a layer of skin and fur.
+They act effectively as light meters, only sensing the level of available light.